DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step4.md

 Next, configure gossip encryption, TLS, ACLS, and then upgrade the installation.

-### Review a security enabled config file

 For this hands-on lab, the `secure-dc1.yaml`{{open}} file has been provided with all the necessary options set to secure the Consul service mesh.

 ### Configure Gossip encryption